-- While qpdf guarantees that keys present in the help will be present in the output, those fields may be null or empty if the information is not known or absent in the file.
+- If a PDF file has certain types of errors in its pages tree (such as page objects that are direct or multiple pages sharing the same object ID), qpdf will automatically repair the pages tree.
+If you specify "qpdf" (or, with qpdf JSON version 1, "objects" or "objectinfo") without any other keys, you will see the original pages tree without any corrections.
+If you specify any of keys that require page tree traversal (for example, "pages", "outlines", or "pagelabel"), then "qpdf" (and "objects" and "objectinfo") will show the repaired page tree so that object references will be consistent throughout the file.
+You can tell if this has happened by looking at the "calledgetallpages" and "pushedinheritedpageresources" fields in the first element of the "qpdf" array. - While qpdf guarantees that keys present in the help will be present in the output, those fields may be null or empty if the information is not known or absent in the file.
 Also, if you specify --json-key, the keys that are not listed will be excluded entirely except for those that --json-help says are always present. - In a few places, there are keys with names containing pageposfrom1.
 The values of these keys are null or an integer.
 If an integer, they point to a page index within the file numbering from 1.
 Note that JSON indexes from 0, and you would also use 0-based indexing using the API.
 However, 1-based indexing is easier in this case because the command-line syntax for specifying page ranges is 1-based.
-If you were going to write a program that looked through the JSON for information about specific pages and then use the command-line to extract those pages,

-1-based indexing is easier.
-Besides, it's more convenient to subtract 1 from a program in a real programming language than it is to add 1 from shell code.

-- The image information included in the page section of the JSON output includes the key "filterable".
+If you were going to write a program that looked through the JSON for information about specific pages and then use the command-line to extract those pages, 1-based indexing is easier.
+Besides, it's more convenient to subtract 1 in a real programming language than it is to add 1 in shell code. - The image information included in the page section of the JSON output includes the key "filterable".
 Note that the value of this field may depend on the --decode-level that you invoke qpdf with.
-The JSON output includes a top-level key "parameters" that indicates the decode level used for computing whether a stream was filterable.
-For example, jpeg images will be shown as not filterable by default, but they will be shown as filterable if you run qpdf --json --decode-level=all. - The encrypt key's values will be populated for non-encrypted files.
-Some values will be null, and others will have values that apply to unencrypted files.
+The JSON output includes a top-level key "parameters" that indicates the decode level that was used for computing whether a stream was filterable.
+For example, jpeg images will be shown as not filterable by default, but they will be shown as filterable if you run qpdf --json --decode-level=all.